stanfordjournalism/stanford-progj-2021/projects/sf_data_analysis.md

 ### Present story idea

-Each group will give a roughly 5 minute presentation on their story idea, the data set(s) they picked, and their plan of attack for executing the project.
+Each team will give a roughly 5 minute presentation on their story idea, the data set(s) they picked, and their plan of attack for executing the project.
 This is an opportunity to get constructive feedback from classmates and instructors.
 Be sure to mention potential technical challenges, additional data sets you're trying to hunt down, etc.

 ### Perform analysis